(This article was published on 30 March 2020 and updated on 23 May 2025)

 What’s the issue?

-External events – e.g. geopolitical unrest, natural disasters, climate effects or inflationary pressures – are uncertain and may have pervasive impacts for both insurance companies and their policyholders.
+External events – e.g. due to geopolitical shifts, natural disasters, climate-related effects, inflationary pressures or other causes such as new import tariffs – create uncertainty and may have pervasive impacts for both insurance companies and their policyholders.

 All of these uncertain events may impact insurers’ balance sheets and capital ratios significantly.
-For example, volatile markets affect investment portfolio valuations and bond yields, while surging credit-default-swap indices raise concerns about increased defaults.
-Rising interest rates may also change policyholder behaviour.
+For example, volatile markets affect investment portfolio valuations and bond yields; surging credit-default-swap indices also raise concerns about increased defaults.
+Meanwhile, rising interest rates and other macroeconomic developments may change policyholder behaviour.

-Insurance contract liabilities and assets could also be affected, depending on the specific types of coverage provided and the accounting policies and significant judgements applied under IFRS 17 Insurance Contracts.
-Insurers need to assess the impact of uncertain external events on insurance contract liabilities.
-They also need to assess any knock-on effects to assumptions about reinsurance recoveries and contract renewals, as well as the disclosure implications.
+Insurance contract liabilities and assets can be affected, depending on the specific types of coverage provided and the accounting policies and significant judgements applied under IFRS 17 Insurance Contracts.
+Insurers need to assess the impact of uncertain external events on insurance contract liabilities1.
+They also need to assess any knock-on effects for assumptions about reinsurance recoveries and contract renewals, and the disclosure implications.

 Joachim Kölschbach